Hengeler Mueller advises Fortum in connection with the approved governmental stabilisation package for Uniper

 Jörg advises German and international clients on all areas of energy law.
-His practice focuses on M&A transactions, representation of clients in proceedings before regulatory authorities and courts, and other complex regulatory matters.
+His practice focuses on representation of clients in proceedings before regulatory authorities and courts, M&A transactions and other complex regulatory matters.
 In addition, Jörg advises companies on German and European competition law, particularly in regulated sectors.

 - Admitted to bar 2010

 - University of St. Gallen (Executive Diploma in Law and Management)